Moms Deserve Trophies for These Motherhood Wins - Baby Chick

 Share

-It’s pretty easy for me to get clothes into the washer, but transitioning them to the dryer can be a bigger problem.
+It’s easy to get clothes into the washer, but getting them into the dryer is another story.
 Sometimes they sit a bit longer than they should.
 Remembering to move the clothes to the dryer is a motherhood accomplishment in and of itself.
 Now, if you can get the clothes put away and not leave them sitting in the dryer for days, that’s even more impressive.

 In those early days especially, getting a shower in can seem like such a difficult task.
 When you have an infant on your hands, it isn’t easy to feel the security that your baby is okay, regardless of how safe and comfortable you make them before you hop in the shower.
 Some days, they’re so fussy that doing this is difficult.
 Other times, maybe you’re so busy, or your kids don’t feel well, and a shower just doesn’t happen.
 On difficult days, getting a shower in is a big motherhood accomplishment.